tuohybuoy/BI_Guardrails_Project/README.md

 #### Statistical Power

 As far as identifying "true positives" goes, the tool runs into a basic problem.
 Normally, researchers conduct power analysis to determine how much sample data they require to detect an effect of an anticipated size.
-This tool doesn't have that luxury, since course grades have already been awarded.
+This tool doesn't have that luxury, since course grades have already been awarded, meaning the sample sizes are already fixed.
 Furthermore, the tool looks for effects of any size, not an anticipated size.

 Instead, the tool performs a kind of post-hoc power analysis.
 For each group in a chart, the tool computes the smallest "true" effect that could be detected at or above the specified power threshold.
 Then, if the group shows an effect of at least that size, the effect is displayed onscreen.